 Her name on his mouth stopped her dead.

 “ ‘All the world’s a stage,’” he quoted.
 “And ‘the play’s the thing’.
-That’s why we love to hear and tell stories.
+That’s why we enthrall with stories.
 They are memories to help us remember.”

 “That our opera isn’t over yet.”

 Christine felt her blood beginning to boil.
-He was not only insane, and her hands were getting sore, but he was also annoying.
+He was not only insane, and her hands were getting sore, but he was also irritating.
 “What is your point, monsieur?”

 He passed his hand over his eyes.
 “I’ve been blind my whole life.
 Until I saw you singing, Christine.
-Your incredible voice tore the scales from my eyes.
+Your voice melted the scales from my eyes.
 You sang about the emptiness of life, and the glory of death.
-And in that moment, I realised.”
+And in that moment, I realized.”

 She snapped.
-“Would monsieur care to either enlighten me, or cast me off this ledge.
-Either way, stop toying with me.”
+“Would monsieur care to either enlighten me, or cast me from this ledge.
+I demand to know your intent.”

 Christine rubbed her arms against the chill, and pulled up her other foot.

 His voice gained power and intensity.
 “These men go insane, for they can find no reasons recorded anywhere, no writing on the walls illuminating their purpose.
 And so they declare that there is none, no purpose.”
-The masked man smiled sadly.
-“And nothing can tempt them back to their seat, because they deny that there are any seats, or stage doors.
+He seemed to smile sadly.
+“And nothing can tempt them back to their seats, because they deny that there are any seats, or stage doors.
 They are convinced that the world is far too complex to have such a simple answer as a ‘stage’ for a purpose.
 They are too intelligent for common things.”

 He turned to Christine again, and his smile gained strength.
 “And that is what I want to bring to Paris, madame.”

-“Not another, new vision to fill the newspapers.
-I want to take out the old one and dust it off again!
+“Our world is done with dreams and visions.
+We need dust off the oldest one again!
 History is not a blind force randomly crushing and spurting life into a pointless future.
 It’s a story to warm the hearts and hopes of mankind.

-“The beauty in this Story is so great it freezes the soul, and still makes the blood melt.
-It’s full of passion and despair enough to chill your bones, where the drama hangs on a knife-edge at every turn, and even a stableboy’s lines, when given at the right time, can save the neck of a nation.”
+“The beauty in this Story is so great it freezes the soul, and melts the blood.
+It’s full of passion and despair.
+Drama hangs on knife-edges, where even a stableboy’s lines, at the right moment, can save the neck of a nation.”

 Christine stared at him.
 “What story is this?”

-“There is only one, but it is told a thousand ways, and with a thousand mosaics and lights.
-An embroidered kaleidoscope seems pointless to one of its threads, but is a Persian dream to the painter who sees it all.
+“There is only one, but it is told a thousand times, and with a thousand mosaics and lights.
+An embroidered pattern is a wasteland to a single thread.
+To the seamstress, it is a Persian dream.

 He smiled.
 “Only a master playwright creates a cast that is mankind itself, where everyone matters and everyone has a part only he can freely choose to play.
 It is only in the audience that all things are made clear, and the cast only joins the audience when they are done.”